The Twin Updated

 B Sanitised (Replicant Mix) (4:57)

-Sanitised was also released on promo cdr single for the 12' re mixes.
-Included the folowing remixes
+UK CDR Promo Sanitised was also released on promo cdr single for the 12' re mixes.
+Included the following remixes

 Here is the 12' format for the Sanitised remixes.